COLE: A Column-based Learned Storage for Blockchain Systems: Write Operation of COLE

-\Cref{alg:model-file-construction} shows the overall procedure of generating the index file.
-During the flush or the sort-merge operations in \cref{alg:complete-insertion}, a stream of ordered compound keys and state values are generated and written into the value file.
-We extract the compound keys and their positions to create a new stream on the fly in-memory without reading the on-disk value file.
-Next, we use this stream to generate models with \cref{alg:model-construction} (\cref{alg:model-file-construction-1}).
-These models are immediately written to the index file once they are yielded by \cref{alg:model-construction}.
-They form the bottom layer of the learned index for the corresponding run.
-After the value file and the bottom layer of the index are created, we recursively build the upper layers of the index until the top layer can be stored in a single disk page (\crefrange{alg:model-file-construction-2}{alg:model-file-construction-3}).
-More specifically, for each layer, we scan the models in the lower layer to create a stream of compound keys using $k_{min}$ in each model and their positions in the index file (\cref{alg:model-file-construction-4}).
-Similar to the bottom layer creation, we invoke \cref{alg:model-construction} on the stream to create models and immediately write them to the index file (\cref{alg:model-file-construction-5}).
-As a consequence, the models in all the layers will be stored sequentially in the index file with layers organized in a bottom-up fashion as shown in \cref{fig:model-example}.
+\Cref{alg:model-file-construction} shows the overall procedure of index file generation.
+During flush or sort-merge operations in \cref{alg:complete-insertion}, ordered compound keys and state values are generated and written streamingly into the value file.
+Meanwhile, another stream consisting of compound keys and their positions is created and used to generate models with \cref{alg:model-construction} (\cref{alg:model-file-construction-1}).
+Once the models are yielded by \cref{alg:model-construction}, they are immediately written to the index file, constituting the bottom layer of the run's learned index.
+Then, we recursively build the upper layers of the index until the top layer can fit into a single disk page (\crefrange{alg:model-file-construction-2}{alg:model-file-construction-3}). \ce{Specifically, for each layer, we scan lower-layer models (denoted as $\mathcal{F}_I[-n:]$) to create a compound key stream using $k_{min}$ in each model and their index file positions (\cref{alg:model-file-construction-4}).} Similar to the bottom layer, we use \cref{alg:model-construction} on the stream to create models and instantly write them to the index file (\cref{alg:model-file-construction-5}).
+This results in the sequential storage of models across layers in a bottom-up manner. \ce{The index file remains valid from its construction until the next level merge operation thanks to the LSM-tree-based maintenance approach, which avoids costly model retraining.}